ErpNetDocs/tech/advanced/calculated-attributes/operators/incnum.md

 > [!NOTE]
 >
->- If you try to increment the string value whose last character is a number 'AA01', the incrementation will be successful and result will be 'AA02';
+> If you try incrementing a string whose last character is 'AA01', the incrementation will be successful and result will be 'AA02'.<br>
->- If you try to increment a value whоse type is decimal, int or date, the incrementation won't be successful and the calculated attribute won't be compilated;
+> If you increment a value of type decimal, int or date, the incrementation will be unsuccessful and the attribute won't compilate.<br>
->- If the value is a string whose last character is not a number ('AA', for example), the incrementation won't be successful.
+> If the value is a string whose last character isn't a number ('AA', for example), the incrementation won't be successful.

-***Examples***
+**Example:**

- The following example shows how to increase the LotNumber of the lot by 1 with the INCNUM operator:
+Let's see how to increase the **LotNumber** of a lot by 1:

 ```
 10: INCNUM ATTRIB:Number